Café Kassit: The First Kassit

 The partnership among the founders of "Kassit" dissolved in 1937.
 Leova Goldberg opened a new cafe called "Ararat - אררט in Hebrew" at 9 Ben Yehuda Street.
 The name "Ararat" was also bestowed by Shlonsky, signifying a place where they could be together, akin to Noah's Ark.
 The humorists of the time interpreted the name as an acronym for "Ani Rotse Rak Teh" (I Only Want Tea), reflecting the economic situation of the members of "Yahdav".

 The Second Kassit

 The name "Kasit" ceased to be used for a coffeehouse until Hatzkel Ish Kasit adopted it again and opened the well-known coffeehouse at 117 Dizengoff Street in 1944.

-1990s - Today
+The cafe is featured in Uri Zohar's 1964 film, Hole in the Moon.

 1990s

 At the end of the 1990s, a severe and prolonged conflict emerged between the owner of Kassit and the bohemian community from its early years.
 The conflict revolved around the prolonged and non-profitable (according to the owner's perspective) use of tables placed on Dizengoff Street.
 The owner accused them of deterring a younger crowd and insisting on continuing the traditions of purchasing as though it were a grocery store and other complaints.

 On the other hand, representatives of the older generation argued that the place is a cultural and urban institution of the highest order.
 They believed their gatherings ought to be supported, even if they were not financially lucrative.

 From 1996 to 2001, a legal battle over the coffeehouse took place between Zev Litman and the owners, who had leased it to Hatzkel under a protected lease.
 During this period, Leah was no longer involved in the affairs of the café.
 Leah died on February 9, 2011, at the age of 101.